 Perhaps never before has sharing rich data been so important.
 By doing so, healthcare providers and public officials can better prepare for patients, exchange best treatment practices, and manage room capacity and medical device inventory.
 And ultimately, this can lead to better care.

 I addressed the need for the healthcare industry making the leap to rich data sharing through digital transformation in a November 2019 blog post.
 This data typically has been trapped in siloes, but digital transformation in healthcare is setting data free, enabling innovation and actionable insights through advanced analytics and the use of artificial intelligence (AI) and machine learning (ML).

 A hospital trying to project how many patients it can expect could apply ML and AI algorithms to rich, aggregated datasets that could include weather data and trends, mobile tracking data, population education data and more.
-Analyzing and learning from these vast streams of data help determine where to allocate clinical, support and outreach resources.
+Analysing and learning from these vast streams of data help determine where to allocate clinical, support and outreach resources.